 Insight: Never surprise eminent people with off hand announcements that they’ll speak on the topic, that too in front of a packed audience.

-#2.
 At an Inter-University Debate competition a young college student was made the compere of the programme.
 She might not have had much previous experience.
-For when it was time for the Chief Guest, who was the Vice Chancellor of a University, to be invited to speak, she did so while she sat down at the rear of the stage.
+When it was time for the Chief Guest, who was the Vice Chancellor of a University, to be invited to speak, she did so while she sat down at the rear of the stage.
 It was shocking to say the least.

 Insight: Common sense and basic courtesy should not be forgotten while compering.

-#4.
 “Our Chief Guest of the day is so and so.
 He’ll be speaking on the topic xyz.
 We can expect some great insights from him today.
 But before I invite him to speak let me share some of my ideas about this topic.”
 This kind of compere is an insult to the Chief Guest.
-If this person could do the job, why call a Chief Guest and then destroy anticipation and also the interest of the audience in the topic he has prepared by giving a mediocre presentation just before the keynote address?
+If this person could do the job, why call a Chief Guest and then destroy anticipation, and interest in the topic he has prepared by giving a mediocre presentation just before the keynote address?

 Insight: Do not overstep your functional role.
 You are asked to invite the speaker to share his thoughts; and not to speak on his/her topic.

-#5.
 Much damage is done when those who compere misuse their freedom with the person being introduced.
-The compere might crack jokes from their shared past by saying that while studying together at college the Chief Guest was called, “Crazy Monkey.”
+The compere might crack jokes from their shared past by saying that while studying together at college the Chief Guest was called, “. . . .”
 That might be true, but a public function is not the occasion to share it.
 Such remarks definitely destroys the serious mood of the audience and will make them view the speaker in a light-hearted manner.
 That is disastrous as far as the speaker is concerned.

 Insight: A compere should be able to understand what is the apt remark for the occasion.
-Generally, frivolous statements should be avoided.
-Remember what King Solomon said: “A word aptly spoken is like apples of gold in settings of silver.”
+Generally frivolous statements should be avoided.
+Remember what King Solomon said: “A word aptly spoken is like apples of gold in settings of silver.”2

 It is not good to indulge in what many have termed “verbal gymnastics” while compering.
 Recently I heard a compere, who, instead of simply inviting the choir for the welcome song, went on to present a thesis on the importance of music.
 What he said was mostly irrelevant even as many bombastic words were stringed together without ryhme or reason in his short speech.
-It was totally inappropriate.
+It was totally inapropriate and uncalled for.
 He should have simply said, “May I invite the choir for the welcome song.”

 Insight: When a simple direct statement is apt and appropriate, do not spoil the moment by making a garland of words with all kinds of wild flowers tied together without sense or sensibility.